ncolosso/Data301/README.md

 # Data301

 These are all the files from my Data 301 - Introduction to Data Science Class.
-All the code written in the .ipynb is was written by me
+All the code written in the .ipynb was written by me